IARCbioinfo/SComatic-nf/README.md

 3. [annovar](https://annovar.openbioinformatics.org/en/latest/)
 4. [SigProfilerExtractor](https://github.com/AlexandrovLab/SigProfilerExtractor)

-You can avoid installing all the external software by only installing Docker.
+Note that the docker and singularity files are for now incomplete and do not contain all necessary dependencies, so dependencies have to be installed locally.
+We will update them in the future.
 See the [IARC-nf](https://github.com/IARCbioinfo/IARC-nf) repository for more information.

 ## Input